center-for-threat-informed-defense/insider-threat-ttp-kb/README.md

 * Please open a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (PR) against the `main` branch for any desired changes.
 The PR will be reviewed by the project team.
 * Note that all PR checks must pass to be eligible for merge approval.

-### Updating Dependencies

-1. Add new dependency in either `requirements/requirements.in`, _or_ `requirements/dev.in`, depending on if the new dependency is a runtime or development time dependency, respectively.
-2. Run `make requirements.txt` or `make requirements/dev.txt`, depending on the file updated in the previous step.
-3. Add all modified files to the changeset (e.g. `requirements.txt`, `requirements/dev.txt`, `requirements/requirements.in`, `requirements/dev.in`).
-4. Push the changes.

 ## Notice
-Copyright 2021 MITRE Engenuity.
+Copyright 2022 MITRE Engenuity.
 Approved for public release.
-Document number XXXXX

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at